bernbianes/BUS443/README.md

 - **Book details:** An info screen that shows all the books in the database.
 Data is sorted from highest to lowest by “Number of times previously checked out”.
 Uses pagination.

 - **Book reservation:** This screen should allow a user to reserve a book for the student.
 When a student and book name is selected, on click of the “Reserve” button, the book should be reserved for thatstudent.
-The book reservation should be successful only if these below criteria are satisfied.
+The book reservation should be successful under the criteria that no other student has reserved the book.
 Uses ajax to send the data to the backend.